EDF Logo

 1. Application: You'll attach your CV and complete a short application form, which will be assessed against the minimum criteria for the role.
 We aim to respond to you within a week of your application.

 3. Video interview: Following testing, shortlisted candidates will be invited to complete a video interview.
-This is a one-way interview and you'll be asked to record your answers to a set of strengths based questions.
+This is a one-way interview and you'll be asked to record your answers to a set of scenario based questions.
 If you would prefer not to complete a video interview, you can request an audio only interview.
 You'll be updated on the outcome of this stage once we have identified the shortlist for assessment centre / interview.

 5. Offer, pre-onboarding and onboarding: Successful candidates will be sent an offer letter and contract and will complete pre-employment, security, police and health checks; as required for the position.
 You'll be assigned an Early Careers Manager at this point who will be in touch regarding onboarding and induction.